spearaptor/azureustoll/README.md

  For the registration process, access tokens will be verified via GoogleAuthO.
 Once the user is registered, users will be able to deposit FIAT money into the account.
 In the post-COVID19 world, contactless payments will be made via a QR code.
 The user will scan the code and the program will verify account balance by maintaining an ERC20 balance and transferring for each deduction, which provides automation and transparency.
 <div align="center"> <img src="https://imgur.com/8rVepfb.png" alt="user registration"></div>

-Storage and encryption is made possible using [Fleek](https://docs.fleek.co/), which is built on IPFS, Textile, and Filecoin.

 ## Credits

 We have designed this full-stack dapps using the support provided by [EthVigil’s APIs](https://ethvigil.com/).
+Even more so, storage and encryption of user and toll data is made possible using [Fleek](https://docs.fleek.co/), which is built on IPFS, Textile, and Filecoin.
 We will keep you updated on the additional functionalities that will be added to the projects.

 ## Support